The top 12 password-cracking techniques used by hackers

 Whenever a password is stored on a system, it’s typically encrypted using a ‘hash’, or a cryptographic alias, making it impossible to determine the original password without the corresponding hash.
 In order to bypass this, hackers maintain and share directories that record passwords and their corresponding hashes, often built from previous hacks, reducing the time it takes to break into a system (used in brute force attacks).

 Rainbow tables go one step further, as rather than simply providing a password and its hash, these store a precompiled list of all possible plain text versions of encrypted passwords based on a hash algorithm.
 Hackers are then able to compare these listings with any encrypted passwords they discover in a company’s system.

-Much of the computation is done before the attack takes place, making the process much faster.
+Much of the computation is done before the attack takes place, making it far easier and quicker to launch an attack, compared to other methods.
 The downside for cyber criminals is that the sheer volume of possible combinations means rainbow tables can be enormous, often hundreds of gigabytes in size.

 8. Network analysers

 Network analysers are tools that allow hackers to monitor and intercept data packets sent over a network and lift the plain text passwords contained within.